Japan Catholic Church sued for damages in alleged sex abuse | Law-Order

 Japan Catholic Church sued for damages in alleged sex abuse

 A woman has filed a suit against the Roman Catholic Church in Japan alleging that a priest raped her four decades ago, as the church's unfolding worldwide sexual abuse crisis gradually reaches Japan.
-The civil lawsuit, filed this week in Sendai District Court, seeks 56.1 million yen (USD 534,000) in damages.
-It accuses a priest, who has not been charged or penalized, as well as a bishop who counseled the woman in recent years about the alleged abuse.
+The civil lawsuit, filed this week in Sendai District Court, seeks 56.1 million yen ($534,000) in damages.
+It accuses a priest, who has not been charged or penalised, as well as a bishop who counselled the woman in recent years about the alleged abuse.

 The suit, which also accuses the Diocese of Sendai in northeastern Japan, says the church refused to take the complaints seriously, causing psychological pain.
 "I have filed this lawsuit to claim back the dignity I have lost, and to try to end this serious crime that is a violation of humanity," said Harumi Suzuki, who has gone public with her name.